techidaily/site-ai-voice-clone/source/_posts/in-2024-how-to-translate-video-from-japanese-to-english-online.md

 * **Step 1:** Go to the invidio.io website and create an account.

- To**create videos from text** with invideo AI, you'll need to create an account on its[website](https://invideo.io/) .
+ To**create videos from text** with invideo AI, you'll need to create an account on its [website](https://invideo.io/) .
 Once you are signed in, access its text-to-video AI tool to begin creating your videos.

 ![create video from text with invideo AI.](https://images.wondershare.com/virbo/article/2024/03/how-to-generate-videos-from-text-2.jpg)